kubernetes/website/docs/tasks/administer-cluster/encrypt-data.md

 5. Run `kubectl get secrets -o json | kubectl replace -f -` to encrypt all existing secrets with the new key
 6. Remove the old decryption key from the config after you back up etcd with the new key in use and update all secrets

-With a single `kube-apiserver`, step 2 may be skipped
+With a single `kube-apiserver`, step 2 may be skipped.

 ## Decrypting all data